Shaarwari13/Delicious.Den/README.md

 ---

+## Internship Learning Outcomes

+- Practical understanding of multi-page website design
+- Improved knowledge of HTML structure and CSS reusability
+- Hands-on experience with JavaScript DOM manipulation
+- Use of browser `localStorage` for data persistence
+- Hosting a project using GitHub Pages

+---

 ## Future Enhancements

 - Backend integration for order handling
-- User login and authentication
+- User authentication and login system
-- Online payment system
+- Online payment integration
-- Improved responsive design
+- Improved responsiveness for mobile devices